An Explicit Result for the Sum of Two Almost Primes: Acknowledgements

 \section{Acknowledgements}

 The authors wish to thank Daniel Johnston for sharing this problem with us, which was suggested to him by a reviewer of his PhD thesis.
 We thank DJ further for pointing us at Theorem \ref{LowerBoundSieveTheorem} in Opera de Cribro \cite{FI2010} as the ready-to-fire tool needed for the problem.
+We also thank Peter Campbell for correcting some mistakes in an earlier version of the result.
+Thanks also must go to the referee for their helpful comments.